Economics / Economics (Econometrics) / Economics (Finance) MSc

 Our research-oriented MSc programmes provide you with high-quality training in economics and econometrics.

-The MSc programmes consist of preliminary, core and optional courses, a residential weekend and a dissertation.
+The MSc programmes consist of preliminary, core and optional courses, a residential conference and a dissertation.

 We do not offer an online distance learning for our MSc programmes.